Mess for Less

 cotton balls on paper plate with hand

-1. Glue the black paper circle into the center of the cotton-covered plate — this will be the lamb’s face.
+1. Glue the black circle in the center for the face.

-2. Attach the black paper rectangles to the back of the plate to make the legs.
+2. Attach the rectangles to the back as legs.

 Paper Plate lamb